KrystianLis/SentenceParser/README.md

+# Technologies

+.NET Core 3.1
+ASP .NET Core 3.1
+Angular 10

 # How to run Sentence Parser

 ## BackEnd

-Go to to API project and run `dotnet run` for a api server.
+Go to to API project and run `dotnet buil` and `dotnet run` for a api server.

 ## Frontend